HVAC contractors in

 Licensing Requirements

 Missouri requires HVAC contractors to hold a Mechanical Contractor License through the Division of Professional Registration.
-Must pass PSI Services exam, show 4 years experience or education equivalent, carry $10,000 surety bond.
-License renewal every 2 years with 8 hours continuing education.
+Must pass PSI examination, provide proof of 4 years experience or equivalent education, maintain $50,000 surety bond, and carry liability insurance.
+License renewal every 2 years with continuing education requirements.

 Permit Requirements

 Springfield requires mechanical permits for HVAC installations, replacements, and major repairs.
-Permits range from $50-200 depending on project scope.
-Must be pulled by licensed contractor.
+Permit fees range from $75-200 depending on project scope.
+Must be pulled by licensed contractor before work begins.

 Inspection Schedule

-Initial rough-in inspection before concealment, final inspection before occupancy.
-Schedule inspections 24 hours in advance through Springfield Building Development Services.
+Initial rough-in inspection before concealment, final inspection upon completion.
+Additional inspections required for ductwork modifications and new installations.
+Schedule through Springfield Building Development Services.

 Insurance Minimums